Aerobic Respiration Definition

 In the process of glycolysis, two ATP molecules are consumed and four are produced.
 This results in a net gain of two ATP molecules produced for every sugar molecule broken down through glycolysis.

 In cells that use oxygen, a sugar molecule is broken down into two molecules of pyruvate.
-In cells that do not have oxygen, the sugar molecule is broken down into lactate.
+In cells that do not have oxygen, the sugar molecule is broken down into other forms, such as lactate.

 Although our cells normally use oxygen for respiration, which is much more efficient than anaerobic respiration, when we use ATP faster than we are getting oxygen molecules to our cells, our cells can perform anaerobic respiration to supply their needs for a few minutes.